 - Organizations can often receive better credit card processing rates when using a full merchant account

-- Merchant accounts carry a monthly service fee of $20/month.
+- Merchant accounts generally carry a monthly service fee, which can run upwards from about $20/month.
 For organizations that process thousands of dollars per month, these fees represent a very small percentage of fees and will be easily absorbed into the payment processing costs.

 - Merchants must maintain and report on PCI compliance.